-The Immigrant Justice Network is a collaboration between the Immigrant Defense Project, the Immigrant Legal Resource Center, and the National Immigration Project of the National Lawyer’s Guild (NIP/NLG).
+The Immigrant Justice Network is a collaboration between the Immigrant Defense Project, the Immigrant Legal Resource Center, Just Futures Law, and the National Immigration Project of the National Lawyer’s Guild (NIP/NLG).
 Guided by the vision of a society where all people receive fair and equal treatment under the law, we work together to to provide legal, technical, and messaging support to immigrant communities, legal practitioners, and all advocates seeking to advance the rights of noncitizens.

 IJN’s chief goals are to protect the rights of immigrants accused of crimes within the criminal justice process, eliminate unjust and disproportionate immigration penalties for immigrants accused or convicted of crimes, and seek just immigration reform for all immigrants.

 IJN is fighting for just immigration and criminal justice reforms, including:

 - Ending disproportionate and retroactive double punishment for past convictions;

 - Securing a fair day in court for immigrants by restoring judicial discretion to consider deportation cases individually;

 - Terminating mass deportation programs, like the Criminal Alien Program, 287(g), and now the Priority Enforcement Program (PEP-COMM);

 - Ending mandatory detention and the detention bed quota under which Congress requires that 34,000 immigrants be held in ICE custody on any given day;

 - Fixing law enforcement policies and practices that encourage racial profiling and lead to the disproportionate criminalization of people of color;

 - Ensuring a broad and inclusive path to citizenship;